marcosminshew/mmz/README.md

   Emphasized text is presented in Axiom orange.
 To execute emphasized text use surrounding underscores \_like this\_.

 ***
+## Batch Publishing
+About the only thing you can do in batch mode is Publishing and you do that from the command line.
+You have to execute the command from the same directory where the Express app is installed and in this project that is the __cms__ folder.
+The command to issue is `contentstack publish` and there are number of parameters:
+* -u : username (email address)
+* -p : password
+* -e : comma-delimited string of Environements to publish to
+* -t : the type to publish: content_types, assets, or all
+* -l : the language to publish, e.g., en-us
+* -b : whether to make a backup or not: yes or no
+* -c : comma-delimited string of Content Types to publish, leave blank for All
+* -s : comma-delimited string of Content Types to skip, leave blank for NONE

+Most parameters have defaults but if you don't specifiy them you get prompted.
+An example that publishes to two Environements and updates two Content Types:

+`contentstack publish -u user@domain.com -p MyPassw0rd -e development-local,staging -t content_types -l en-us -b no -c list,form,service_toolkit -s

+This will publish ALL Content Types and Assets to the Environment named Production:

+`contentstack publish -u user@domain.com -p MyPassw0rd -e production -t all -l en-us -b no -c -s`

+***
 ## List Content Types
 Some Content Types are referenced by others and thus comprise a list of options to content editors in the Contentstack UI.
 For example, Case Studies (__case-study__) are associated with a Service Line (__service__).
 In order for a content editor to make the association the UI needs to display the list of __service__ Entries.
 This is accomplished via the Reference object.
 These List Content Types usually have nothing but a Title field.
 Any Content Type can be referenced, however, and thus be a list.
 For example the Home Page displays two featured Case Studies.
 To make the assocation the content editor selects two __case-study__ Entries in the page-home Entry. __case-study__ is not considered here, however, whereas those Entries are much more than just a list.
 Content Types that are used as lists are:
 ### service